satyndragautam/plotly-dash-app/README.md

 I initially created different dashboard designs to use space well and show lots of information.
 It was sort of challenging to finish the design because I wanted to make sure to maximize the information delivery.
 Even though I struggled and made a few designs I didn't like, I kept trying different versions.
 I came up with a design that aligns with the scope of project while offering valuable data-driven insights to the audience.

-Interestingly, the process became enjoyable when my daughter joined me for some sketches 😍🤣🤣 She drew her part, and I drew mine, collaborating together. 😉💖
+It's interesting, when my wife isn't around, my kid tends to play around me and sometimes interrupts me while I'm working.
+However, I always make sure she gets all the attention and love she needs.
+During the layout design process, things became enjoyable when my daughter joined me for some sketches 😍🤣🤣 She drew her part, and I drew mine, taking turns and collaborating together. 😉💖

 ##### Layout Deisgn Iteration: